-Russian visa policy is quite complicated and has changed in recent years, with stricter controls being brought in to combat issues such as illegal employment and criminality.
-There are different regulations depending on where you are travelling from, certain procedures that foreigners entering Russia must carry out, and some areas that visitors will not be able to travel to.
+Russian visa policy is complex, with stricter controls for issues such as illegal employment and criminality.
+There are different regulations depending on where you are from, procedures foreigners must carry out, and some areas visitors cannot travel to.

-This guide to Russian visas and permits includes:
+This guide to Russian visas and permits includes the following topics:

 - Who needs a Russian visa or permit?